 - Public limited companies (PLC)

-Model articles of association automatically apply to every UK company upon incorporation, unless the company chooses to adopt altered or bespoke articles instead.
-They provide an ideal foundation and are most appropriate to small companies where there is limited risk of disputes between shareholders and directors.
-However, it is possible to tailor certain provisions in the Model articles, or create entirely new articles, at any time after incorporation to meet the changing needs of the business.
+Model articles of association automatically apply to every UK company upon incorporation unless it adopts altered or bespoke articles instead.
+In reality, most new companies stick with the default provisions, as they provide an ideal foundation and are most appropriate to small companies with limited risk of disputes between shareholders and directors.

-What is included in the Model articles of association?
+What is included in the model articles of association?

-The provisions included in the Model articles of association broadly cover five essential areas (where applicable):
+The provisions included in the model articles of association broadly cover five essential areas (where applicable):

 - Directors – Powers and responsibilities, procedures for decision making, appointment and termination, remuneration and expenses

-- Shares and distributions – Paying for shares, rights attached to shares, allotment and transfers of shares, payment of dividends and other distributions
+- Shares and distributions – Paying for shares, rights attached to shares, allotment and transfers of shares, payment of dividends, and other distributions

-- Administrative arrangements – Permitted forms of company communication, company seal, inspection of company records, directors’ indemnity and insurance
+- Administrative arrangements – Permitted forms of company communication, company seal, inspection of company records, directors’ indemnity, and insurance

-Can I use Model articles for a company with one director/shareholder?
+Can I use model articles for a company with one director/shareholder?

 “The quorum for directors’ meetings may be fixed from time to time by a decision of the directors, but it must never be less than two, and unless otherwise fixed it is two.”